MultiFileRegexpHeader

 Example3:

-/* violation on first line 'Line does not match expected header line' */
+/* violation on first line 'Header mismatch, expected line content was' */

 public class Example3 { }